british special forces

 Other Aviation Support

 UKSF, as well as the Paras and Royal Marines may also be supported by any of the many squadrons in the RAF, AAC or Fleet Air Arm.
-For instance, it is believed that RAF Puma HC1s are supporting the SAS in Iraq.
+For instance, it is believed that 4 RAF Puma HC1s, operated by No 33 & No 230 Squadrons RAF, supported SAS Task Force Black in Iraq.

-It is also believed that UK Special Forces are sometimes supported by British-operated MI-17 helicopters.
-These Russian-built helicopters are fitted with western radio gear and countermeasure systems, additional armour and GPMGs mounted in the cabin doors.
-UKSF use the MI-17s for several reasons: there's a shortage of helicopters capable of operating across the mountains of Afghanistan, the ubiquitous MI-17 airframe is less obviously Western in appearance than say, a Chinook, and spare parts are easy to find in the region.
+It is also believed that UK Special Forces in Afghanistan were sometimes supported by British-operated MI-8/MI-17 helicopters.
+These Russian-built helicopters were fitted with western radio gear and countermeasure systems, additional armour and GPMGs mounted in the cabin doors.
+UKSF used the MI-17s for several reasons: there was a shortage of helicopters capable of operating across the mountains of Afghanistan, the ubiquitous MI-17 airframe was less obviously Western in appearance than say, a Chinook, and spare parts were easy to find in the region.